circl-lastname/HyperLisp/README.md

 ```

 ## Known bugs and caveats
-* If your input has an error, the error message may point you to the wrong character.
 * You still have to escape `<` and `>` like in HTML.
 * You always need to give content to attributes, even if they don't need it, empty strings work the same.